All Products

 When the total performance of disks on an instance exceeds the performance upper limit supported by the instance type, issues such as slow data processing and long response latency may occur.

 We recommend that you change the instance type based on your business requirements.
-For more information, see Upgrade the instance types of subscription instances and Change the instance type of a pay-as-you-go instance.
+For more information, see Upgrade the specifications of subscription instances and Change the specifications of pay-as-you-go instances.

 The total number of IOPS of disks attached to an instance reached the upper limit for the instance.